SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 instead of just 32,379!

-That lowers the rate of myocarditis by a factor of 25, taking the risk from an alarming 1 in 1000 to 1 in 25,000.
+That lowers the rate of myocarditis by a factor of 25, taking the risk from an alarming 1 in 1000 to about 1 in 25,000.
 Something to be prepared for with mass vaccinations, but hardly the threat initially claimed.

 The researchers were straightforwardly honest about the mistake, which speaks well of